w-deere/Techshell/README.md

 ./techshell

 To exit the shell simply type exit or ctrl+d.

-**This peoject was done in our second year of college, during our Systems Programming class**
+**This peoject was done in our second year of college, during our Systems Programming class.**